Egyptian Parliament Calls for a Committee to Deal With the Issue of Street Dogs

 Head of the Local Administration Committee, MP Ahmed El Sigini, has told the press that the specialized committee will have a number of representatives from animal welfare groups and human rights organizations as well.
 He continued his statement adding that this body will be formed within the upcoming 45 days.

 El Sigini stated that stray dogs are a “danger” to public health and a “threat to the lives of many citizens, in particular, children”.
 While Alaa Eid, the Head of the Ministry’s Preventive Medicine Department said, “Many as 303,000 citizens were bitten by stray and wild dogs in 2018.”
 He continued on saying that the Ministry has the necessary vaccination to treat the patients, however, it has no control over the issue.
+Following in injury like a dog bite, you may need help from a personal injury attorney, who will be able to give you the right advice to help you move forward.

 Fortunately, the sound voice of the Egyptian Environment, Minister Yasmine Fouad, suggested following the example of Western countries and adopting strict regulations to limit the breeding of Baladi dogs.